sonnguyen9800/FromTiles2Images/README.md

 5. Hit the "*Export image*" button

 ## Demostration
-Tilemap on the Left, on the right is the exported sprite that had been imported into the project.
+Tilemap is on the Left, on the right is the exported sprite that had been re-imported into the project.

 ![alt text](demo.JPG)